YenWenWang/NSFInvasion2022/Linux/Advance.markdown

 done
 ```

 How about you try to run blast through all databases now?
-Copy the fasta with genes of interest into the folder and write a code to complete the task!
+Copy a fasta file with genes of interest (can be `/home/genhons1/DennyMaterials/Gemlquery.fasta` or something else that you are interested in) into the folder and write a code to complete the task!

 <details>
   <summary><b><u>Hint</u></b></summary>